WLAN-Pi/wlanpi-wconsole/README.md

  ## Multiple serial to USB adapters

-You can now (from WLAN Pi image version v1.9.1) use WLAN Pi with up to 8 USB to serial cables, via a USB hub.
+You can now use the WLAN Pi with up to 8 USB to serial cables, via a USB hub.
 All 5 baud rates are still available for each cable and the last digit of the TCP port matches the serial cable number (from 1 to 8):

  - First adapter uses ports 2401, 4801, 9601, 19201, 11521 (and also ports 2400, 4800, 9600, 19200, 11520 for backwards compatibility)
  - Second adapter uses ports 2402, 4802, 9602, 19202